felixlu/awesome-stars/topics.md

 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform.
 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - Open-source AI orchestration framework for building context-engineered, production-ready LLM applications.
 Design modular pipelines and agent workflows with explicit control over retrieval, routing, m
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Stop renting your intelligence.
 Own it with AnythingLLM.
 Everything you need for a powerful local-first agent experience
+- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ All your agents and workspaces in one place, on every device you own.
+Track tasks on a board, accessible from desktop, mobile, browser, or API.
+Self-hosted.
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.

 ## ajax